Kärcher Electric wiping mop EWM 2

 Features and benefits

-Removes spills and dried on liquid.Replaces the traditional mop and bucket Cleans right up to the edge.
+Removes spills and dried on liquid.A more hygienic clean, replacing the traditional mop and bucket Cleans right up to the edge.

 Wiping is 20 per cent* cleaner than with a mop and much more convenientEffortless: No dragging a bucket around, no wringing out the floor cleaning cloth by hand, no scrubbing.

-Slimline product design and floor head with swivel jointEffortless cleaning under furniture and around objects.
-Simple transport and comfortable use thanks to low product weight.
+Slim line product design with integrated swivel jointEffortless cleaning under furniture and around objects, cleaning right up to the edges.
+Lightweight machine for an effortless clean.
 Compact storage.

-Suitable for all hard floors (e.g. sealed, oiled, waxed parquet, laminate, tiles, PVC, vinyl)
+Suitable for all sealed hard floors (e.g. sealed, oiled, waxed parquet, laminate, tiles, PVC, vinyl)

-- Low residual moisture means that floors can be walked on again after approximately 2 minutes.
+- The combination of the dirty water removal blades and super absorbent microfibre rollers leave your floors dry in just 2 minutes.

 - Wide range of cleaning agents and care products for all types of floors.